Red Rock Canyon in Las Vegas (Directions, Hikes, Stops & Tours)

 Red Rock Canyon Visitor Center and Scenic Drive

-After the visitors center head out on the 13-mile scenic loop road and remember to drive slow so you don’t miss anything.
-There are a few trailhead spots to pull out on the drive if you’re up for another hike.
-Or sit back, turn on the a/c and enjoy the view.
+After the visitors center, head out on the 13-mile scenic loop road and remember to drive slow so you don’t miss anything.
+If you’re up for another hike, there are a few trailhead spots to pull out on the drive.
+Or sit back, turn on the a/c, and enjoy the view.

 Click here to find the Best Car Rental Deals for Your Las Vegas Adventure!